musivian/sourceforge/README.md

 # Upload to SourceForge Script

 ## Overview

-This script allows you to upload `.img` and `.zip` files from your local directory to a specified project on SourceForge using SCP (Secure Copy Protocol).
-You can select which files to upload from a numbered list and can choose to upload multiple files at once.
+This script allows you to upload files from your local directory to a specified project on SourceForge using SCP (Secure Copy Protocol).
+It lists available `.img` and `.zip` files, and you can select them for upload.
+Additionally, the script now includes an option to upload any file via a custom path, enabling users to upload other types of files by specifying the file location.

 This script was created by **Mahesh Technicals**.

 ## Features

-- Lists all available `.img` and `.zip` files in the current directory with a number.
+- Lists all available `.img` and `.zip` files in the current directory with numbering.
+- **New Option:** Allows users to upload a file by providing a custom file path.
 - Allows selection of specific files to upload or uploading all files at once.
 - Verifies the uploaded files on SourceForge after completion.
 - Includes colorful terminal output for an enhanced user experience.